 For grants awarded from Unrestricted funds, the Foundation considers applications for programs that not only improve the general welfare and enhance the quality of life for people of all ages in the greater Kenosha community, but also address the area’s evolving needs and social changes.

-From the Community Foundation’s pool of unrestricted endowment funds, nine grants went to:
+From the Community Foundation’s pool of unrestricted endowment funds, in June 2017, 14 grants went to:

-• United Way of Kenosha County for its Volunteer Income Tax Assistance (VITA) program.
+• United Way of Kenosha County – to support the Volunteer Income Tax Assistance (VITA) Program provides free income tax preparation and counseling services to low income clients.